lanreog/lanreog/README.md

 - 👋 Hi, I’m @lanreog
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new things intersecting with my interests.
-- 🌱 I’m currently learning game development in Unity with C#
+- 🌱 I’m currently learning game development in Unity.
-- 💞️ I’m looking to collaborate on creating databases on information about Nigeria, game development with a strong bias for historical content.
+- 💞️ I’m looking to collaborate on creating databases, and games.
-- 📫 How to reach me davidogor@gmail.com
+- 📫 How to reach me davidogoru@gmail.com

 <!---
 lanreog/lanreog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.